Free Download PC Game

 pluses to being able to go all Blackbeard on those Hanseatic League,

-r 4Head hasn't done enough to address the micromanagement issues of its core design, or other preexisting problems like poor pathfinding and demanding system requirements.
+developer 4Head hasn't done enough to address the micromanagement issues of its core design, or other preexisting problems like poor pathfinding and demanding system requirements.
 Basically,

 what you've got here is a repeat of the original game that's been